WynneMoss/Moss_amphibian_eDNA/README.md

-# Moss et al. (in review)
+# Moss et al. (in press)
 Repository contains scripts and raw data for a study of the relative efficacy of environmental DNA techniques for amphibian monitoring.

-Contents are for *in prep* manuscript: Moss *et al.* Navigating the tradeoffs between environmental DNA and conventional field surveys for improved amphibian monitoring.
+Contents are for *in press* manuscript: Moss *et al.* Navigating the tradeoffs between environmental DNA and conventional field surveys for improved amphibian monitoring.
+Ecosphere.

 Permanently archived at: [Pending]